akauppi/GroundLevel-firebase-es/README.md

 *Figure 1.
 Traditional cloud vs. Firebase approach <sub>[source](https://docs.google.com/drawings/d/15_rPDZDOCHwdL0RIX8Rg3Der1tb4mx2tMi9asQ_aegw)</sub>*

-There are other similar offerings from other companies, but they are years behind, in the ease of use, based on the author's opinion.
+There are similar offerings from other companies, but they are years behind, in the ease of use, based on the author's opinion.

 ## Requirements